Western New Guinea: Province of Indonesia

+21st century

+In 2011, Indonesia submitted an application for membership to the Melanesian Spearhead Group (MSG) for the then two Papua provinces (as well as three other Melanesian majority provinces of Nusa Tenggara Timur, Maluku, and Maluku Utara) and was granted observer status.
+The West Papua National Council for Liberation independence movement made an unsuccessful application for membership to the MSG in 2013 after which the United Liberation Movement for West Papua (ULMWP) was established in December 2014 to unite the three main political independence movements under a single umbrella organisation.
+In June 2015, the ULMWP was granted MSG observer status as representative of West Papuans outside the country while Indonesia was upgraded to associate member.

+In 2016, at the 71st Session of the UN General Assembly, leaders of several Pacific Island countries called for UN action on alleged human rights abuses committed against Papua's indigenous Melanesians, with some leaders calling for self-determination for West Papua.
+Indonesia accused the countries of interfering with Indonesia's national sovereignty.
+In 2017, at the 72nd Session, the leaders called again for an investigation into killings and various alleged human rights abuses by Indonesian security forces.

 Following his election in 2014, Indonesian president, Joko Widodo, embarked on reforms intended to alleviate grievances of Native Papuans, such as stopping the transmigration program and starting massive infrastructure spending in Papua, including building Trans-Papua roads network.
 The Joko Widodo administration has prioritized infrastructure and human resource development as a great framework for solving the conflict in Papua.
 The administration has implemented a one-price fuel policy in Papua, with Jokowi assessing that it is a form of "justice" for all Papuans.
 The administration has also provided free primary and secondary education.